 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2024 Vol. 23Memristors are semiconductor devices that can directly implement the characteristics of synapses and neurons, enabling the simple realization of energy-efficient neuromorphic semiconductors.
+Spring 2025 Vol. 24Memristors are semiconductor devices that can directly implement the characteristics of synapses and neurons, enabling the simple realization of energy-efficient neuromorphic semiconductors.
 KAIST researchers have developed ultra-low-power neuromorphic hardware for explainable AI (XAI) and an insect-inspired neuromorphic motion detection device by combining various functional memristor devices, thereby achieving energy-efficient computing.

 Neuromorphic semiconductors are an innovative computing technology transcending the limitations of the traditional Von Neumann architecture.
 In conventional systems, data processing and storage occur separately, but neuromorphic semiconductors mimic the neural networks of the human brain to process and store information simultaneously.
 This technology addresses the data bottleneck issue inherent in systems based on the Von Neumann architecture, enabling more efficient data processing and significantly enhancing computing performance capabilities.